Luckz1337/odin-recipes/README.md

-Hi Folks,
+Hi,

 I just try to get rid of the unknowledge.

-See you then!
+Hope to see you then!